7.17 Prevention of Violence in the Workplace and Learning Environment Policy - Updated 9/15/14See version history

-Central Piedmont Community College seeks to promote a working, teaching, and learning environment that is safe and healthy for all employees, students, and visitors while on College premises, while performing College business, or while participating in College sponsored activities.
-In doing so, the College is complying with and supporting the and the .
-The Federal Occupational Safety and Health Act of 1970 requires that employers provide their employees with a safe and healthy work environment.
-The Crime Awareness and Campus Security Act of 1990 requires that institutions of higher education improve campus security and make the campus community aware of available security measures.
+Central Piedmont Community College seeks to promote a working, teaching, and learning environment that is safe and healthy for all employees, students, and visitors while on College premises, while performing College business, or while participating in College-sponsored activities.
+In doing so, the College is complying with and supporting the Federal Occupational Safety and Health Act of 1970, the Crime Awareness and Campus Security Act of 1990, the Jeanne Clery Campus Security Act (Clery Act), , and the Violence Against Women Reauthorization Act of 2013 (VAWA).

 Central Piedmont Community College prohibits any form of violence in the workplace that threatens the safety of employees and students and seeks to provide a sound learning environment for students.
-The College intends to use management tools such as mediation, discipline, and dismissal policies as well as the Employee Assistance Program to promote a workplace and learning environment which is free of violence and provides reasonable protection for employees and students.
+The College uses management tools including mediation, discipline, and dismissal policies as well as the Employee Assistance Program, the Student Code of Conduct, and the CPCC Care Team to promote a workplace and learning environment which is free of violence and provides reasonable protection for employees and students.

 1. Increase the ability to recognize early warning signs of a potentially violent person or situation.

-2. Provide information on how to record incidents indicative of potential problems.
+2. Provide information on how to record and report incidents.